 More men are coming in for facial cosmetic procedures than ever before.
 The key in treating men is thorough understanding of the facial anatomy so that fillers are added to the proper locations to maintain a masculine and natural appearance.
 While feminization procedures are possible especially for transgender patients, the vast majority of men want to maintain a natural masculine appearance.

-Aging is also a process where volume is lost from the face including the fat, muscle and bones and gravity pulls down the deflated area creating sagging.
+Aging is also a process where volume is lost from the face including the fat, muscle, and bones.
+Gravity pulls down the deflated area creating sagging.
 This aging process ends up creating a more rectangular face whereas a youthful face is characterized by an upside-down triangle shape.
-Using fat, facial implants or more commonly today, Dermal Fillers, lost volume can be added to the face to create a more natural rejuvenated look without surgery.
-Dr. Naderi prefers Juvederm Ultra Plus or Perlane for this type of “liquid facelift” or a “liquid mid-face lift” whereas Dr. Kulak prefers Radiesse for the same rejuvenation.
+Using fat, facial implants, or more commonly today, dermal fillers, lost volume can be added to the face to create a more natural rejuvenated look without surgery.

 It is important to note that due to the volume loss with age and due to the skin elasticity being worse with age, much more volume is needed to plump or re-inflate the face of an older patient than a younger patient.
 For example, 2cc of Perlane may create nice full cheekbones in a 28 year old but at age 58, it may take 4-6cc of Perlane to get the same results.